UNICEF's Immunization Partners

 Kiwanis International is a global organization of nearly 600,000 members dedicated to serving the children of the world.
 Kiwanis and its family of clubs—including Circle K International for university students, Key Club, Builders Club, Kiwanis Kids and Aktion Club—annually raise over $107 million and contribute more than 18 million volunteer hours every year.
 Service is at the heart of every Kiwanis club, no matter where in the world it’s located.
 The Eliminate Project is Kiwanis International’s Global Campaign for Children, in partnership with UNICEF, which will raise $110 million by 2015 to help eliminate maternal and neonatal tetanus (MNT).
 This historic initiative is providing for vaccines, health education, training of birth attendants, and more.
 It is also paving the way for the delivery of other lifesaving services.

 Rotary is a global network of volunteers dedicated to tackling the world’s most pressing humanitarian challenges.
 Since 1985, the worldwide eradication of polio has been the organization’s signature global cause.
 Rotary’s vast network of volunteers across more than 200 countries have raised over $1.2 billion toward the eradication effort.
 During that period, the number of polio endemic countries has decreased from 125 to only three today.
-In 2013, Rotary International granted over $58 million to the U.S. Fund for UNICEF to support UNICEF’s polio eradication programming.
+In 2013, Rotary International granted over $58 million to the UNICEF USA to support UNICEF’s polio eradication programming.
 Rotary provides critical support for UNICEF’s programming, including vaccine delivery, transportation costs, social mobilization, and training of health workers.

 Global Polio Eradication Initiative